What is a liver biopsy?

 in the radiology department.
 It will be guided using an imaging test such as:

-- MRI (magnetic resonance imaging).
-Uses a combination of large magnets, radio frequencies, and a computer to make
+MRI.
+Uses a combination of large magnets, radio waves, and a computer to make images.

-- CT scan (computed tomography scan).
-Uses both X-rays and computer technology to make horizontal or cross-sectional images.
+CT scan.
+Uses both X-rays and computer technology to make images of organs, tissues of the

 Why might I need a liver biopsy?